M-HOF-Opt: Multi-Objective Hierarchical Output Feedback Optimization via Multiplier Induced Loss Landscape Scheduling: Methods

 \end{conj}

-\begin{remark} In the case of $d>1$, as long as a loss component of $R(\cdot)^{(k)}$, say $R_{1}^{(k)}(\cdot)$ is not bounded by its corresponding setpoint component $b_1^{(k)}(\cdot)$, we can still increase the value of the $\mu$ component $\mu^{(k)}_1$ to give more weight to the corresponding loss component, until the loss component in question decreases below the setpoint.
+\begin{remark}[Trade-off Multi-dimensional $\mu$] In the case of $d>1$, as long as one loss component of ${R}^{(k)}(\cdot)$, without loss of generality, say $R_{1}^{(k)}(\cdot)$ is not bounded by its corresponding setpoint component $b_1^{(k)}(\cdot)$, we can still increase the value of the $\mu$ component $\mu^{(k)}_1$ to give more weight to the corresponding loss component, until the loss component in question decreases below the setpoint.
 However, an increased $\mu$ component $\mu^{(k)}_1$ corresponds to more weight on the gradient component corresponding to $R_{1}^{(k)}(\cdot)$, which makes it harder for other components of $R(\cdot)$ and $\ell(\cdot)$ to decrease.
-Therefore, instead of always increasing each component of $\mu$, if one component of $R$ has overshoot over the setpoint (i.e. constraint switched from being not satisfied to satisfied with respect to a particular loss component), we decrease the $\mu$ value to give the other components of $\mu$ and $R$ more feasible space to adjust themselves.\end{remark} \begin{remark} We could extend the conjecture above to $\exists \mu$ sequence such that after $B$ iterations, Pareto descent in \Cref{def:pareto-descent-operator} could be achieved (equivalently, setpoint should shrink see \Cref{remark:b_shrink_incidate_pareto_descent}).
-We did observe such a Pareto descent behavior, defined in \Cref{def:pareto-descent-operator} in our experiment for the $d>1$ case of \Cref{eq:loss_diva_srm}, e.g. see \Cref{fig:dyn_pacs_diva_fbopt} and \Cref{fig:phase_portrait_pacs_diva_fbopt}. \end{remark}
+Therefore, instead of always increasing each component of $\mu$, if one component of $R$ has overshoot over the setpoint (i.e.~constraint switched from being not satisfied to satisfied with respect to a particular loss component), we decrease the $\mu$ value to give the other components of $\mu$ and $R$ more feasible space to adjust themselves.\end{remark} \begin{remark}[Multi-step Pareto Descent] We could extend~\Cref{conj:l_decrease} to $\exists \mu$ sequence such that after $B$ iterations, Pareto descent in \Cref{def:pareto-descent-operator} could be achieved (equivalently, setpoint should shrink see \Cref{remark:b_shrink_incidate_pareto_descent}).
+We did observe such a Pareto descent behavior in our experiment for the $d>1$ case of \Cref{eq:loss_diva_srm}, e.g.~see \Cref{fig:dyn_pacs_diva_fbopt} and \Cref{fig:phase_portrait_pacs_diva_fbopt}. \end{remark}